Navigation

 Chickenpox blisters

-Chickenpox symptoms vary from person to person and tend to be worse in adults.
+Chickenpox symptoms vary from person to person.
 Some children may have only a few blistered spots, but others will have spots all over their body.
-It’s possible to have very few symptoms, or to not even notice that you’ve had it in mild cases.
 Adults are more likely to have worse symptoms than children.
 They’re also more likely to develop complications.

 When to seek help for chickenpox

-There are certain other circumstances when you should also contact your GP, if you think you have chickenpox or may have been exposed to it.
+There are certain other circumstances with chickenpox when you should also contact your GP, even if you just think you’ve been exposed to it.
 These include if you're pregnant, have a newborn baby, or you have a weakened immune system.
 There are treatments you may be able to take that can help to make your symptoms less severe.
-See Treatment section for more information.
+See the Treatment section for more information.

 If you do need to see a doctor, let your GP surgery know that you may have chickenpox when you contact them.
 If you need to be seen, they may want to keep you away from other patients.
 For instance, they may ask you to wait in a different room to their usual waiting room.
-This is to make sure you don’t pass the infection on to anyone who’s at a higher-than-normal risk of complications from chickenpox.
+This is to make sure you don’t pass the infection on to anyone who has a higher risk of complications.

 Under 18 GP Appointments